Stable matching problem

 In mathematics, economics, and computer science, the stable matching problem is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a bijection from the elements of one set to the elements of the other set.
 A matching is not stable if:

-In other words, a matching is stable when there does not exist any pair (A, B) which both prefer each other to their current partner under the matching.
+In other words, a matching is stable when there does not exist any pair (A, B) where both prefer each other to their current partner under the matching.

 The stable marriage problem has been stated as follows:

 Given n men and n women, where each person has ranked all members of the opposite sex in order of preference, marry the men and women together such that there are no two people of opposite sex who would both rather have each other than their current partners.
 When there are no such pairs of people, the set of marriages is deemed stable.

 The existence of two classes that need to be paired with each other (heterosexual men and women in this example) distinguishes this problem from the stable roommates problem.

 Applications

 Algorithms for finding solutions to the stable marriage problem have applications in a variety of real-world situations, perhaps the best known of these being in the assignment of graduating medical students to their first hospital appointments.
 In 2012, the Nobel Memorial Prize in Economic Sciences was awarded to Lloyd S. Shapley and Alvin E. Roth "for the theory of stable allocations and the practice of market design."

-An important and large-scale application of stable marriage is in assigning users to servers in a large distributed Internet service.
-Billions of users access web pages, videos, and other services on the Internet, requiring each user to be matched to one of (potentially) hundreds of thousands of servers around the world that offer that service.
-A user prefers servers that are proximal enough to provide a faster response time for the requested service, resulting in a (partial) preferential ordering of the servers for each user.
-Each server prefers to serve users that it can with a lower cost, resulting in a (partial) preferential ordering of users for each server.
-Content delivery networks that distribute much of the world's content and services solve this large and complex stable marriage problem between users and servers every tens of seconds to enable billions of users to be matched up with their respective servers that can provide the requested web pages, videos, or other services.
+An extension of the Gale-Shapley algorithm has been used in content delivery networks.
+Optimizing performance from a user's point of view and balancing server load requires a good matching of clusters of users accessing a given type of content (e.g. web pages or video) with clusters of servers well-positioned to serve them the desired content.
+This can be modeled as user clusters and server clusters having (partial) preferences over each other based on variables such as network topology or contractual agreements with internet service providers.
+This can then be solved as a stable matching problem.
+A generalization of the classic Gale-Shapley approach is necessary because there are unequal numbers of clusters on each side, because demand and capacity can vary between clusters, and because the preferences are partial instead of total.

 The Gale–Shapley algorithm for stable matching is used to assign rabbis who graduate from Hebrew Union College to Jewish congregations.